What's the matter? You can't take a joke?

 It has been, quite frankly, heartbreaking to discover organically that the primary difference between then and now is that there’s more lucrative opportunities for middle aged men to build careers off of young men’s endless founts of insecurity.
 These days, it’s not just the guys in Senior hallways reminding boys to man up and just take the Goddamned joke.
 That’s a millionaire’s game now.

 The point is, you haven’t missed the joke.
 There was no joke.
 There are never any jokes.
 There’s no skill in seeing a Black guy in the audience and saying he likes watermelon.
 There’s no skill in calling a Chinese guy a slur or testing out whether or not the ladies in the crowd are cool with rape jokes tonight.
 All it takes is the ability to lie to yourself, to pretend that this is an adequate substitute for what you’re really craving.
-You don’t need unconditional acceptance and people around you who see and love you.
+You don’t need unconditional acceptance and a community who sees and loves you.
 You don’t need a purpose, or a sense of agency.
 You exist merely to join a circular firing squad of guys who are too scared to be the first to say “why are we doing this to each other?”

 The cruelty isn’t actually the point.
 At least not at first.
 We don’t start out life searching for opportunities to be cruel.
 Even teenage boys.
 Even young men.
 Even young straight guys, White guys, guys in a position to have our individual acts of cruelty amplified by hateful systems.
 We start out seeking to be loved and seen, and then we’re given an awful set of partial choices and bad faith mentors.
 People who should know better lie to us.
 People who do no better avoid us for their own safety and energy.
 And that doesn’t make us victims, nor does it exonerate our sins, but it is a shame.
 Everybody deserves a better mentor than the Tony Hinchcliffes of the world, himself included.
 His joke, as they say, isn’t funny anymore.
 But that won’t keep millions from tuning in, nor hundreds from driving down to Austin, sleeping in their cars, hoping that they can find a home on the other end of a bucket pull.